 Harvested at peak ripeness.
 Floated.
 Dry fermented for 22 hours.
 Manually washed six times with clean water.
 Dried on raised beds for 15 days.

-This is our second year working Bitalina Lopez’s coffees, and we continue to be extremely impressed.
+This is our third year working with Bitalina Lopez’s coffees, and we continue to be extremely impressed.
 Bitalina’s small coffee garden sits at 1,750 masl on Santa Bárbara Mountain, and produces one of our favorite coffees from Santa Bárbara.
 Bitalina grows Pacas and Bourbon, and only producers around 4 bags (609 lbs.) of exportable coffee.
 We again bought all of it, and continue to be excited by our relationship with this extraordinary producer.

 Bourbon is the most famous of the Bourbon-descended varieties.
 It is a tall variety characterized by relatively low production and excellent cup quality, but is susceptible to all the major coffee plant diseases.
 In the early 1700’s French missionaries carried Bourbon from Yemen to Bourbon Island (now Réunion), giving it the name it has today.
 The variety spread to other parts of the world beginning in the mid-1800’s as the missionaries moved to establish footholds in Africa and the Americas.
 Today, in Latin America, Bourbon has largely been replaced by varieties that descend from it—notably Caturra, Pacas, Catuai, and Mundo Novo—although Bourbon itself it is still cultivated in El Salvador, Guatemala, Honduras, and Peru.
 Pacas is a natural mutation of Bourbon found mainly in El Salvador and Honduras.
 Similar to other Bourbon mutants, Pacas has a single-gene mutation that causes the plant to grow smaller (dwarfism), and is very susceptible to disease, making it riskier to grow.